nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The format for add command is not followed.
+HealthContact detects an error in the format of the command entered.
     * 1a1.
 HealthContact shows an error message.
+    * 1a2.
+User enters the command again.
+    * Steps 1a1-1a2 are repeated until the data entered are correct.

-      Use case ends.
+    * Use case resumes from step 2.
 * 1b.
-The patient does not exist.
+HealthContact detects that the appointment already exists in the database.
     * 1b1.
 HealthContact shows an error message.
+    * 1b2.
+User enters the command again.
+    * Steps 1b1-1b2 are repeated until the appointment does not exist in the database.

-      Use case ends.
+    * Use case resumes from step 2.

 **Use case: Adding a bill to an appointment**